radsadke/Eleana-s-DND-Vault/src/site/notes/WORLD/hidden/🗒️ Session Notes/📖 Session 6 - {{The Girls are Fighting}}.md

 	O: "No, I came through the fog yesterday."
 	A: "I can't shake the feeling that I've seen you before, we can talk about it downstairs.
 Philly, I'll be downstairs."
 ##### <font color="#FF5582A6">Phillip being sus</font>
 P: "Now that she's headed downstairs, I can talk a little bit more in detail.
 You see, I know later on this evening she will be asking me to return to our chateau as soon as possible.
 But I know something in these lands is afflicting me in a strange way.
 And in order for me to face it I must stay here.
 You all are welcome to use the guest rooms that we have. -- I would like to give you this.

+He hands over a bag of gold (900gp, 150gp each)

-I'd appreciate if you'd let me know if you hear about any other issues happening around the area of [[Definitions/Wickermoor Hollow\|Wickermoor Hollow]].
+P: "I'd appreciate if you'd let me know if you hear about any other issues happening around the area of [[Definitions/Wickermoor Hollow\|Wickermoor Hollow]].
 I'd like to do what I can to help these people.
-You see, I've been quite negligent in the last few years."
+You see, I've been quite negligent in the last few years.
+Now, why don't we all head out of this dusty attic and head back downstairs."

-He hands over a bag of gold (900gp, 150gp each)
+## <mark style="background: #FF5582A6;">Osiera's Tarot Reading</mark>
+Adela stops what she's doing when the party arrive downstairs.
+"Listen, I know I got to know you all pretty well on the train but I didn't get to know this one as well as I'd like to.
+Do you mind if I steal them for a few minutes?"
+The party look at eachother and Beau leans into Osiera, whispering to her in Elvish, "Keep your guard up around her."
+Osiera reassures the party but mouths the words "stay close" before following her into the parlor.

+Osiera sits across from her cautiously
+	A: "take a seat there for me.
+First I've got a couple of questions.
+Do you mind telling me a little bit about who you are and why you're here?"
+	O: "What do you want to know?"
+Adela seems uncomfortable.
+	A: "Have I seen you before?
+Have we met and you're just playing some joke on me?"
+	O: "No, I don't think I've ever seen you before."
+	A: "See, it's just kind of weird.
+I swear I've seen you before.
+Anyways--" Osiera crosses her arms defensively and skeptical.
+	O: "Look, I don't know you.
+I- my sister has gone missing.
+She left behind a journal that had drawings of this mansion so I made everyone come here first thing in the morning."
+Osiera has flashes of memories in her mind like static.
+She begins to realize something, her sister has been gone for a lot longer than she wants to admit.
+In her head she built this image of them still there.
+They've been gone for at least a few months.
+Adela holds out a deck of 22 cards.
+	A: "I need you to shuffle these and maybe we can get to the bottom of this, and understand what's going on" As Osiera shuffles the cards one falls out.
+When she goes to put it back in the deck Adela slams her hand down onto it.
+	O: "No, don't touch it.
+That's the one that you're meant to see."
+Osiera takes a deep breath and then flips the card. [[The Hermit\|The Hermit]]